Jammu and Kashmir (union territory)

 Jammu (Note: Pronounced variably as /ˈdʒæmuː/ JAM-oo or /ˈdʒʌmuː/ JUM-oo.) and Kashmir (Note: Pronounced variably as /ˈkæʃmɪər/ KASH-meer or /kæʃˈmɪər/ kash-MEER.) (abbr.
-J&K) is a region administered by India as a union territory and consists of the southern portion of the larger Kashmir region, which has been the subject of a dispute between India and Pakistan since 1947 and between India and China since 1959.
+J&K) is a region administered by India as a union territory consisting of the southern portion of the larger Kashmir region, which has been the subject of a border dispute between India and Pakistan since 1947 and between India and China since 1959.

 The Line of Control separates Jammu and Kashmir from the Pakistani-administered territories of Azad Kashmir and Gilgit-Baltistan in the west and north respectively.
 It lies to the north of the Indian states of Himachal Pradesh and Punjab and to the west of Ladakh which is administered by India as a union territory.
 Insurgency in Jammu and Kashmir has persisted in protest over autonomy and rights.
 In 2019, the Jammu and Kashmir Reorganisation Act was passed, reconstituting the former state of Jammu and Kashmir into two union territories: Ladakh in the east and the residuary Jammu and Kashmir in the west.
 Srinagar and Jammu jointly serve as the capital of the region, which is divided into two divisions and 20 districts.

-The area holds substantial mineral deposits, including sapphire, borax, and graphite.
+Jammu and Kashmir holds substantial mineral deposits, including sapphire, borax, and graphite.
 Agriculture and services drive the economy, with major contributors being horticulture, handicrafts, and tourism.
 Apple cultivation is one of the largest industries, employing 3.5 million people and producing 10% of the gross state domestic product.
 Despite these activities, over 10% of the population lives below the national poverty line.

 Terminology

-Jammu and Kashmir is named after the two regions it encompasses – the Jammu region and the Kashmir Valley.
+Jammu and Kashmir is named after the two regions it encompasses: the Jammu region and the Kashmir Valley.
 India collectively refers to the parts of Kashmir under Pakistani administration as "Pakistan-occupied Kashmir" (POK), and considers the region corresponding to Azad Kashmir as part of Jammu and Kashmir.
 Pakistan collectively refers to the Indian-administered territories of Kashmir as "Indian-occupied Kashmir" (IOK) or "Indian-held Kashmir" (IHK).
 Neutral sources use "Indian-administered Kashmir"/"Pakistan-administered Kashmir" and "Indian-controlled Kashmir"/"Pakistan-controlled Kashmir" to demarcate the areas.